 Fridays @ 1:30, 3:00 and 5:15

 I occasionally have some room in any of above times.
 If interested, please call to discuss

-All agility classes are personally led by Beth Ostrowski-Parks, the owner of It’s PAWSible®.
-Beth is truly addicted to agility!
-She has been teaching and competing in the sport for almost two decades.
-Her own dogs have earned numerous agility championships through the years.
-When she’s not competing, she loves bringing the sport to others.
-Because behavior training is what I do, I feel I have a unique knack for “reading” dogs and offering support, encouragement and constructive feedback to their handlers to help the improve their teamwork.
+All agility classes are personally led by me, Beth Ostrowski-Parks, the owner of It’s PAWSible®.
+I am truly addicted to agility!
+I have been teaching and competing in the sport for over two decades.
+My own dogs have earned numerous agility championships through the years.
+When I'm not competing, I love teaching the sport to others.
+Because behavior training is what I do, I feel I have a unique knack for “reading” dogs and offering support, encouragement and constructive feedback to help my students improve their teamwork.

-In addition to her 18 years of experience training and competing in agility, Beth has provided behavioral help and training to thousands of pet dogs since 1995.
-She has earned her behavior consulting certification, Certified Behavior Consultant Canine (CBCC-KA) and has also earned two certifications for Pet Dog Training: One in the state of Connecticut in 1996 and one national certification through the Certification Council for Professional Dog Trainers in 2011, making her a Certified Pet Dog Trainer (CPDT-KA).
-Agility is her hobby with her own dogs as well as part of her work at It's PAWSible!.
+In addition to my 20 +years of experience training and competing in agility, I have provided behavioral help and training to 10,000 + dogs since 1995.
+I have earned my behavior consulting certification, Certified Behavior Consultant Canine (CBCC-KA) and I have also earned two certifications for Pet Dog Training: One in the state of Connecticut in 1996 and one national certification through the Certification Council for Professional Dog Trainers in 2011, making her a Certified Pet Dog Trainer (CPDT-KA).
+Agility is myr hobby with my own dogs as well as part of my work at It's PAWSible!.

-As far as agility credentials, she has earned 2 AKC Championships (MACH), 5 CPE Championships (C-ATCH), and a C-ATE (CPE Agility Team Extraordinare).
+As far as agility credentials, I have earned 2 AKC Championships (MACH), 5 CPE Championships (C-ATCH), and a C-ATE (CPE Agility Team Extraordinare).
 Within those championships are multiple agility titles with 8 different dogs.
-In addition to the "pet dog" classes and behavior consultations that Beth does weekly, she also teaches 7 agility classes a week.
-Her students are always very successful in agility.
+In addition to the "pet dog" classes and behavior consultations that I do weekly, I also teaches 6 agility classes a week.

-Even though Beth is a seasoned competitor, she still takes her own dogs to their own agility classes each week.
+Even though I consider myself a seasoned agility exhibitor, I still take my own dogs to their own agility classes each week.
 There is always more to learn about agility and handling courses.
 That's what makes it so fun.

-Beth competes with her dogs in AKC (American Kennel Club) Agility and CPE (Canine Performance Events) Agility.
+I compete with my dogs in AKC (American Kennel Club) Agility and CPE (Canine Performance Events) Agility.